joshuawyadao/SWEN-WebCheckers/docs/DesignDoc.md

 Space: This class basically places the black and white tiles on the board.

 ### Design Improvements
+-Further error checking within routes to ensure the user never sees an error page -Possibly refactor the Game class to hold less instance variables -Provide the user with more information while viewing any page, to make the application easier to learn and nearly eliminate all abigbuity
+-Refactor methods that seem to repeat themeselves or take similar actions as others methods within the domain (which exist from multiple developers attempting to find a different solution to the same problem)
+-Refactor the PlayerLobby class to hold a HashMap of Players and their names, rather than Players and their Sessions -Refactor joining two players to the same game without using their Sessions and through taking more advantage of the GameCenter class

 > _Discuss design improvements that you would make if the project were
 > to continue.
 These improvement should be based on your direct
 > analysis of where there are problems in the code base which could be